 “…we don’t have to look outside the present moment to experience wisdom, compassion, and the boundless purity of our true nature.
 In fact, these things can’t be found anywhere but the present moment.”

 We use the word mindful or mindfulness in a lot of different ways.
 Be mindful of your step.
 Do that mindfully.
 Be mindful of the planet by recycling.

-But mindfulness is not just watch your step, be careful, or recycle.
-Those things have been around for a long time and they are very important, but not what we mean when we talk about mindfulness here.
+But mindfulness is not just watching your step, being careful, or recycling.
+Those things have been around for a long time, and they are very important but not what we mean when we talk about mindfulness here.

 I love this slightly simpler definition from Diana Winston: “Mindful awareness is paying attention to present moment experiences with openness, curiosity, and a willingness to be with what is.”

 In 2006, Shauna Shapiro and colleagues published a paper called, “Mechanisms of Mindfulness.”
 It has been used quite a bit to help us understand more deeply what we mean when we talk about mindfulness, and it talks about the three components of mindfulness: Intention, Attention, and Attitude.

 So, let’s explore this with that frame in mind using the classic MBSR definition from Jon, “paying attention in a particular way: on purpose, in the present moment, and without judgment.”

 “Intention, attention, and attitude are not separate processes or stages – they are interwoven aspects of a single cyclic process and occur simultaneously.
 Mindfulness is this moment to moment process.” –Shauna Shapiro